idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/database.md

 In these entries:

 - The first line defines the name ((BaO)2^(SiO2)3(c), Acanthite, etc)
-- The "type" and "formula" are optional, and I'm not sure what they're used for
+- The "type" and "formula" are optional, and are not used in the `geochemistry` module
 - The mole volume and mole weight are quantified (the activity for each mineral is unity)
 - The remaining data provides the equilibrium reaction (in terms of basis species and redox couples) along with its temperature-dependent equilibrium constant.